 Their low-end guns come in close to the $1,500 mark at retail.
 They go up from there.
-But there’s good reason.
+But there’s a good reason.
 DD hasn’t simply traded on its name; the company has some unique takes on the AR.

 The DDM4 V11 is where many start.
-One of the things that sets apart the DD guns is their use of a soft rubber on some of their furniture.
+One of the things that set apart the DD guns is their use of a soft rubber on some of their furniture.
 This gives the gun a warmer feel, and it isn’t as abrasive during recoil.
 They’ve also managed to cut down on mass while also linking pieces together in a way that prevents snags and hang-ups (look at the stack on this one for an example).

 $1500 and Up